 sectors who might be able to productively employ the technology.

-accurate information to help doctors make better decisions and save
+This is a high-frequency Ultrasound Supra Scanner for the diagnosis of skin conditions and disorders.
+It provides quick, accurate information to help doctors make better decisions and save lives.

-project is used or is manufactured for the market.
+A Technology Utilization applications engineering project is considered successful when the technology developed under the project is used or is manufactured for the market.
 The Supra Scanner is one of these successes.

-For more information, check out NASA Langley's Technology
+For more information, check out NASA Langley's Technology Application Group (TAG) Homepage.